yabok/yasl/README.md

 There are advantages and disadvantages with this approach over the traditional
 one:

+Disadvantages:

-**Disadvantage #1**: many functions return the new string as value, since sometimes SDS requires to create a new string with more space, so the most SDS API calls look like this:
+1. Many functions return the new string as value, since sometimes SDS requires to create a new string with more space, so the most SDS API calls look like this:

 ```c
 s = sdscat(s,"Some more data");